zendesk/raingutter/README.md

 ## Design

-Raingutter currently supports two methods of collecting TCP connections metrics:
+Raingutter currently supports three methods of collecting TCP connections metrics:

-* Built in socket monitoring (based on `/proc/net/tcp`): information about active TCP connections are retrieved from the OS, no external dependencies required (recommended).
+* Built in socket monitoring based on `NETLINK_SOCK_DIAG`: information about active TCP connections are retrieved from the OS, no external dependencies required (recommended).
+* Built in socket monitoring based on `/proc/net/tcp`: can generate the same information as netlink, but slower due to the added string processing required.
 * [Raindrops gem](https://bogomips.org/raindrops/) a real-time stats toolkit to show unicorn statistics

 Multi-threaded web server like `Puma` can be also monitored by `Raingutter` with the built in socket monitoring.